tinhtq/aws-resource/README.md

 # AWS Resource

-In this section, I create a new repo which contains several functions or terraform to create IAC in AWS Cloud
+In this section, I create a new repository that contains several functions or Terraform to create IAC in AWS Cloud